RaviTambade/SDM/UserStory.md

+Developing user stories(an informal, natural description of your customer’s potential online journey) can help guide the development of your user experience, product management, web design, and more.

 ## User Story

+<img src="/images/UserStories/00_UserStories.jpg"/>

-A user story is an informal explanation of a software feature written from the perspective of the end user.
+A user story is an informal, natural description of your customer’s potential online journey.
 These stories should be written using non-technical language to provide context to the development team.

-<img src="/images/UserStories/00_UserStories.jpg"/>
+In agile software development, user stories are specifically written from an end-user perspective, describing the type of user, what they want, and why they want it.
+How often do your teams read a complex, long, technical requirements document?
+User stories cut through the density while still providing essential communication to teams responsible for designing and implementing user-focused systems.
+User Stories ensure delivery of rapidly-developed, cost-effective, and customer-centric experiences.

-A user story is typically told in one sentence, following the format:<b> “As a [persona], I want to [software goal], so that [result].”</b>
+A user story is typically told in one sentence, following the format:<b> “As a [persona], I want to [need], so that [purpose].”</b>

+* <b>Persona:</b> The end user’s character

+* <b>Need: </b>The goal the software feature has on the end user’s journey

+* <b>Purpose:</b> The goal of the end user’s experience with the software feature

+### Examples of User Story
+* As a customer, I need to authenticate myself so that I can see my account details and past orders
+* As a customer, I need to be informed of the benefits of the loyalty program so that I benefit from the program.
+* As a customer I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates.
+* As a signed-in user I want to able to comment on a blog post So that I can get feedback on issues.
+* As a credit card holder, I want to view my statement (or account) balance, so that I can pay the balance due.
+* As a teacher, I want to generate assessment report, so I can evaluate student performance.
+* As a User I want to view a list of products so I can select some to purchase
+* As a Marketing Lead, I want to have a content management system so that I can manage and provide quality content and experience to my readers
+* As a Content Owner, I want to be able to create product content so that I can provide information and market to customers.
+* As an Editor, I want to review content before it is published so that I can assure it is optimized with correct grammar and tone.
+* As a customer, I want to be able to create an account, save my payment information, and view my order history, so I can have a personalized shopping experience and easily track my purchases.
+* As a customer, I want to be able to view product details, including images, descriptions, prices, and customer reviews, so I can make informed purchasing decisions.
+* As a customer, I want to be able to apply discount codes, promotions, and gift cards to my purchase, so I can take advantage of special offers and discounts.
+* As a customer, I want to receive email notifications about my order status, including order confirmation, shipping updates, and delivery notifications, so I can stay informed about my purchases.
+* As a customer, I want to be able to provide feedback and reviews on products, so I can share my experiences and help other customers make informed purchasing decisions.
+* As a store owner, I want to be able to manage my product inventory, update product details, and track sales and revenue, so I can effectively manage my online store and make data-driven decisions about my business.
+* As a marketing manager, I want to view real-time dashboards of customer behavior and engagement, so I can optimize marketing campaigns and improve customer retention.
+* As a sales representative, I want to access detailed reports on customer interactions and sales performance, so I can identify sales trends and opportunities to improve performance.
+* As a finance analyst, I want to generate ad-hoc reports on financial metrics and KPIs, so I can analyze financial performance and identify areas for cost reduction and optimization.
+* As an operations manager, I want to monitor key performance indicators for operational efficiency, such as cycle time, throughput, and inventory levels, so I can identify opportunities to improve operational performance.
+* As a product manager, I want to track customer feedback and sentiment data, so I can identify customer needs and preferences and make data-driven decisions about product development and marketing.

-#### Tips for achieving an effective user story
+### Tips for achieving an effective user story
-In addition to the three steps outlined above, an effective user story should follow the 3 Cs and INVEST acronym.
+an effective user story should follow the<b> 3 Cs</b> and</b> INVEST</b> acronym.
 Both of these help to take your user stories to the next level, resulting in more effective software updates.

-#### 3 Cs of User Story
+#### 3 Cs
-The 3 Cs are Card, Conversation, and Confirmation.
-The 3 Cs break each user story into three different benchmarks, creating a more organized process.
-Let’s dive into each of the 3 Cs to gain a better understanding:
+The 3 Cs break each user story into three different benchmarks, creating a more organized process:

-<b>Card:</b> A written description of the user story used for sprint planning.
+* <b>Card:</b> A written description of the user story used for sprint planning.
 To create and share story cards, try using a work management tool.

-<b>Conversation: </b>A discussion between customers, users, and developers around the priority and potential solutions to the user story.
+* <b>Conversation: </b>A discussion between customers, users, and developers around the priority and potential solutions to the user story.

-<b>Confirmation:</b> An agreement between stakeholders that user story objectives and solutions have been reached.
+* <b>Confirmation:</b> An agreement between stakeholders that user story objectives and solutions have been reached.
 The 3 Cs help to break down a user story into simple tasks.
 This gives a clear direction for involved stakeholders.

-### What makes a Good User Story?
+### INVEST
-Agile teams assess the quality of stories by using the INVEST acronym.
-This stands for:
+Agile teams assess the quality of stories by using the INVEST acronym:

 * <b>Independent</b>: The user story should be independent of all others.
 Because they are not connected, they can be worked on in any order.
 * <b>Negotiable:</b> A user story should be flexible enough to allow for negotiation between the customer and product owner.